 "It's useless," Naruto called as he ambled forward relaxedly.
 Orion whirled around and instantly let loose ten hypersonic arrows that broke the sound barrier with ease, bursting into flames from the sudden compression of air.
 If Naruto wasn't mistaken, they were traveling at least thirty times the speed of sound, if not more.

-Naruto effortlessly batted them aside with his staff, the arrows crashing into the chakra barrier and collapsing to dust.
+Naruto merely batted them aside with his staff, the arrows crashing into the chakra barrier and collapsing to dust.

 "What the Tartarus?"
 Orion's eyes were wide with panic.
 "Kronos never mentioned you could do any of this!
 That bastard!"

-Naruto smiled without a trace of humor.
+Naruto shrugged.
 "You know me.
-Unpredictability is my finest trait."
+Unpredictability is my finest trait, and all that."

 With that, he blurred forward and unleashed a barrage of blows.
 No Rasengan's.
 Just good old taijutsu.

-Orion tried to counterattack, but there were few things in the world that could stand up to the combined might of Kurama's chakra, Artemis's divine energy, the chakra of the Sage of Six Paths, and Naruto's incandescent wrath.
+Orion tried to counterattack, but there were few things in the world that could stand up to the combined might of Kurama's chakra, Artemis's divine energy, and the chakra of the Sage of Six Paths.

 Immediately, Orion snapped his fingers.
 Half out of curiosity, half out of wariness, Naruto hung back a bit, waiting to see what would happen.